 Mama, tell us a story of when you were little, they begged as I tucked them into bed.
-We had just watched The Christmas Carol, snuggled together on the couch, and I remembered my own winter evenings, as a little girl.
+We had just watched The Christmas Carol snuggled together on the couch.
+I remembered my own winter evenings, as a little girl.
 I told them how we would watch the Christmas specials on tv, too, but instead of jelly beans or cups of cocoa, we would sit with warm napkins of roasted chestnuts or peeling grapefruits.

 Eggnog always mystified me.
-It was a holiday tradition I yearned for, it always seemed to be quintessential to Yuletide cheer, yet it was never something my mother ever made.
+It was a holiday tradition I yearned for.
+It has always seemed quintessential to Yuletide cheer, however, it was never something my mother ever made.
 She had enough memories to recreate.